toddcf/code-snippets/bitbucket/bitbucket.md

 1. Click the `+` icon.
 2. Click "Clone This Repository."
 3. Select HTTPS (as opposed to SSH) from the dropdown.
 4. Copy the HTTPS string from Bitbucket.
+(Will probably say `git remote add origin`, followed by the link.
+Setting this remote now means you don't have to keep entering the link every time you push to the remote in the future.)
 5. In your terminal, navigate to the directory you want to clone the repository to in your local machine.
 6. Paste the code you copied from Bitbucket and hit Enter.
 7. You will be prompted to enter your password.
 (It will not show while you are typing.)

-NOTE: The cloning process took forever, and no status bar or percentage was displayed.
+NOTE: The cloning process took forever (literally never finished), and no status bar or percentage was displayed.

 ### SSH Cloning